 While the Ngerum Kingdom in Turkey handed Kyai Mendung water containers.
 In spite of its profound mysticism, travelers can simply adore the grand architectural design.
 The cemetery’s well-preserved complex encapsulates the very essence of the Javanese legacy from its victorious ages.

 Each nook and cranny unveils picturesque pieces.
 Above all, it is certainly worth photographing or reminiscing memories.
 A sensation of living in the old Java floods in as visitors roam the archaic alleys.

 As the Mataram kingdom practiced Islam.
 The cemetery possesses the ancient yet grand Pajimatan mosque.
 Besides the grand mosque, a smaller place to pray mosques is available too.
 Allowing such convenience for Muslim travelers.
 Public restrooms, parking areas, and food stalls selling indigenous dishes are within the premises.

 Moreover, friendly, informative, and communicative guides are ready to walk the vacationers through the cemetery.
 Even though the Imogiri Royal cemetery charge-free admission.
 However, everyone is welcome to donate some money for maintenance.

 How To Get To Imogiri Royal Cemetery

 Tourists can reach the destination with their own rented vehicles.
-While public transportation option too available.
+While public transportation options too available.
 To get to Imogiri Royal Cemetery from the city center.
 Furthermore from the city center head to Giwangan bus terminal.
 And take Yogyakarta-Panggang bus or Yogyakarta-Petayan.

 Address & Location